HOME

 M-L von Franz writes:

 By synchronistic events are also meant such well-known occurrences as were collected by W. von Scholz, among others.
 For example, he recounts: “A man is journeying from Norderney to Helgoland.
 During the crossing, impelled by no outer event, he tells how many years ago the paddle wheel was broken during the same crossing.
 At this very moment a crash is heard — the paddle wheel of the ship is shattered.”
 Here the narrators fancy, coming from within, coincides with the actual event taking place a few seconds later.
-(1974, pp.6-7)
+(1974, pp. 6-7)

 An explanation that is more easily accessible is that the passenger has unconsciously registered a small change in the sound, or in the vibrations in the boat, indicating that something is wrong.
 This stirred up the memory of the earlier accident.
 It seems like proponents of the synchronistic theory underestimate our capacity of unconscious perception and cognition.
-Before the storm that fell upon southern Sweden in January 2005, it was observed how wild animals gathered in the open fields, whereas the humans had no inkling about the scope of the coming disaster.
-The animals knew intuitively that the trees would come crashing down so, contrary to their natural habit, they abandoned their hiding-places in the wood.
+Before the storm that fell upon southern Sweden in January 2005, it was observed how wild animals gathered in the open fields, while the humans had no inkling about the scope of the coming disaster.
+The animals knew intuitively that the trees would come crashing down.
+So, contrary to their natural habit, they abandoned their hiding-places in the wood.

 There are many alternative explanations to strange coincidences.
 It could be an effect of unconscious psychological expectancy.
 People tend to unconsciously choose their fate.
 Another factor is the rationalizing propensity of the human mind to find meaning and significance where there is none, denoted ‘apophenia’ (here).
-It could also depend on the phenomenon of foresight, i.e. the capability to transcend time and see the future, to a limited degree.
-This idea is explicated by J.B.
-Priestley in “Man and Time”.
-J.W.
-Dunne investigates coincidences from another perspective than synchronicity, and speculates in our ability to transcend time (here).
+It could also depend on the phenomenon of foresight, i.e., the capability to transcend time and see the future, to a limited degree.
+This idea is explicated by J. B. Priestley in “Man and Time”.
+J. W. Dunne investigates coincidences from another perspective than synchronicity, and speculates in our ability to transcend time (here).
 An extra time arrow is a justifiable scientific notion.
 Theoretical physicist Itzhak Bars has tried to discern how a second dimension of time could help physicists better explain the laws of nature (Siegfried, 2007, here).

 Jung describes synchronistic events as rare, since they are the resultant effects of the constellation of archetypes.
 In Jung’s theory, an archetype is constellated when it has become energized for whatever reason, and shines stronger than other archetypes.
-Still, Jung regarded the method of divination, known as I Ching, as building on synchronicity, and he often experimented with the yarrow stalks (cf. Jung, 1969, pp.589-608, here).
+Still, Jung regarded the method of divination, known as I Ching, as building on synchronicity, and he often experimented with the yarrow stalks (cf. Jung, 1969, pp. 589-608, here).
 This creates a theoretical difficulty, because one cannot expect the archetypes of the collective unconscious to constellate simply because one opens the book of I Ching.
 Thus, the notion of synchronicity seems hard to combine with divination practices.
 Nevertheless, Jung believes that synchronicity is what underlies mantic practices.
 He also keeps returning to astrological synchronicity despite the deterministic character of astrology.

 The metaphysics of monism

 In ancient times people were always aware of “omens”.
-The Romans employed bird-watchers, augurs, to observe what point of the compass the birds flew in, etc. (here).
+The Romans employed bird-watchers, augurs, to observe what point of the compass the birds flew in (here).
 This, they believed, would coincide with events in near future, such as the success of war missions, etc. The way the notion of synchronicity is employed bears a strong resemblance to the ancient notions of omen and portent.
 Arguably, synchronistic thinking represents a throwback to an ancient frame of mind regarding the interrelation between soul and world.
 The incentive behind this is to bring back ‘meaning’ to the cosmos.
 The notion of synchronicity is predicated on Jung’s monistic (unitarian) worldview.
-He theorized that the outer world and the psyche have a common background that transcends the world, denoted ‘unus mundus’, a term deriving from medieval alchemy.
+He theorized that the outer world and the psyche have a common background that transcends the world, denoted ‘unus mundus’, a term deriving from medieval Scholasticism and alchemy.
 The psychoid archetype resides in this layer, which is neither material nor psychic.
-The psychoid layer manifests itself in the synchronistic event, since the event is concurrently psychic and material.
+The psychoid layer manifests itself in the synchronistic event, as the event is concurrently psychic and material.
 It represents a form of ‘neutral monism’, with the caveat that it relies on absolute transcendence.
 Stanford Encyclopedia of Philosophy says:

 Neutral monism is a monistic metaphysics.
 It holds that ultimate reality is all of one kind.
 To this extent neutral monism is in agreement with idealism and materialism.
 What distinguishes neutral monism from its better known monistic rivals is the claim that the intrinsic nature of ultimate reality is neither mental nor physical.
 (Stubenberg, 2014, here)